 SSD – WD Blue SN550 (500GB)

 There are so many great SSDs around at the moment, but the 500GB WD Blue 3D NAND is arguably the best value for money.
-Whereas other SSDs on our best SSD for gaming list will get you around 250GB for £50, you can currently get a 500GB WD Blue for just £60.
+Whereas other SSDs on our best of list will get you around 250GB for £50, you can currently get a 500GB WD Blue for just £60.
 It’s not quite as fast as the Crucial MX500 or Samsung 860 Evo, all told, but its random read and write times are still much better than other budget drives, including WD’s Green SSDs and the Crucial BX500.
 Read more in our WD Blue 3D NAND review.

 Power supply – Corsair CV550